AliDehbansiahkarbon/ChatGPTWizard/README.md

 ## History

 History is available if you enable it in the setting form, it's using SQLite as a simple file base database.
-You can find an empty database in Resource\DB that named "History.sdb", copy this file to any place in the disk and address to the folder in the setting.
+You can find an empty database in `Resource\DB` that named `"History.sdb"`, copy this file to any place in the disk and address to the folder in the setting.

 <br />